Weebly vs WordPress: Which Platform You Should Use to Build Your Website in 2023

-Plugins extend the functionality of a WordPress site.
-There are 58,000+ plugins available in the WordPress library – encompassing any website feature you could think of.
+When it comes to extending the functionality of a WordPress site, there are 60,000+ plugins available in the WordPress library, from payment apps to anti-spam integration.
 You can also purchase third-party plugins from sources like CodeCanyon.

-3. Site Management
+Weebly vs WordPress: Site Management

 With WordPress, you can customize almost every aspect of the site management experience.

 The Settings menu contains the main options, such as General, Writing, and Reading, which you can access from the dashboard.
 You can also adjust various site configuration settings, including altering your pages and posts’ permalinks, setting site language, and enabling or disabling comments.